rpthms/nft-geo-filter/README.md

   -l NFT_LOCATION, --nft-location NFT_LOCATION
                         Location of the nft binary.
 Default is /usr/sbin/nft -a, --allow           By default, all the IPs in the filter sets will be denied and every other IP will be allowed to pass the filtering chain.
 Provide this argument to reverse this behaviour.

 Table:
   Provide the name and the family of the table in which the set of filtered addresses will be created.
 This script will create a new nftables table, so make sure the provided table name is unique and not being used by any other table in the ruleset.
-An 'inet' table called 'geo-filter' will be used by default
+An 'inet' table called 'geo- filter' will be used by default

   -f {ip,ip6,inet,netdev}, --table-family {ip,ip6,inet,netdev}
                         Specify the table's family.
 Default is inet